Skip to main content

 Experienced support workers deliver care at the pace the participant is comfortable with.

-A clean, accessible bathroom with grab rail and shower seat, used for Salisbury NDIS respite stays
+An accessible bathroom set up for safe, supported use, used for Salisbury NDIS respite stays

 Accessible, practical features